deivshon/pi-status/README.md

 pi-status is a resource monitoring web application.
 It provides real-time information about the device's RAM, storage, CPU temperature and usage, processes' data, and network usage.
 It comes with a user friendly, mobile first front-end

-The Dockerfile is set build an image for AArch64 architecture, which makes it compatible with Raspberry Pi Model 2/3/4

 It can be compiled for other architectures and will run on any Linux device with a modern kernel, but the temperature readings for the CPU are going to be wrong if they're not found in `/sys/class/thermal/thermal_zone0/temp`, independently of CPU architecture

 ## Usage